RomulusC/3DGraphics/README.md

 cmake -G "Visual Studio 15 2017" ..
 ```
 * Open the Sandbox.sln
-* Select the "Build Startup Project" to "main".
+* Right click on the "Solution 'Sandbox'" and select "Single startup project" to "Main"

 ![output result](BuildStartupProject.png)